 Inland Marine Insurance

 Inland marine insurance covers your equipment, tools, and supplies as you move them from one job to another or while delivering your landscaping products, such as plants and trees, to a client.
-Policies can also cover any equipment that you store away from your primary location, like a client’s shed or a garage.
-Standard property insurance coverage will protect your building and assets at a particular location, but inland marine insurance may be needed in addition to cover assets taken off-premises.
+Policies can also cover any equipment that you store away from your primary location like a client’s shed or a garage.
+Because transporting equipment is common in the industry, most insurers include at least some inland marine coverage on their property policies.

 Commercial Vehicle Insurance

 Workers’ Compensation Insurance

 Workers’ compensation insurance covers medical bills and wage replacement for employees who suffer work-related injuries or illnesses.
 This coverage is necessary for many landscaping businesses because of the risks involved, plus most states require workers’ comp coverage if you have any employees.

 Your workers may face several work hazards, such as sharp tools, heavy equipment, operating machinery and vehicles, and even animal bites, which make workers’ comp coverage critical for your small business.

 Commercial Umbrella Insurance

 Commercial umbrella insurance provides coverage above the liability limits of other primary insurance policies.
 Lawsuits or significant injuries can lead to very expensive legal and medical bills.
 If you have a general liability limit of $2 million, but your legal fees are $3 million, umbrella insurance can pay the $1 million not covered under general liability.

 Commercial umbrella insurance adds liability coverage to general liability, commercial auto, and workers’ compensation policies.
 It does not add coverage for professional liability or personal business property coverage.